mohsenie/Node.js-with-Express-4/ReadMe.txt

 http://localhost:3000/exposed

-after submission and in real time the graph which is done using Angular-chart will automatically update and show the latest rates.
-Also there is a select menu in the page which can be used to choose the currency for which exchange rates are required.
+Now if you submit data over post to http://localhost:3000/exposed it will in  real time update the  graph which is done using Angular-charts